erebe/personal-server/blog/content/blog/debug_rust_aplication_inside_container.md

 ```

 Well :x How do I attach to my application if I don't have a debugger ?
-Let's me the sudo of the container world.
+Let's me present you the sudo of the container world.
 The yaml file below is going to
 spawn a container on each node of your kubernetes cluster with all security disabled and mounting the / of the node inside the container.
-Basically those containers will be running as kind of the hill
+Basically those containers will be running as king of the hill

 ```yaml
 apiVersion: apps/v1